SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 an action for the target.)
 If his total is higher (not equal to), the target is confused.
-Characters may not play cards (if the gamemaster is using game-enhancing cards with the adventures) or spend points, and they receive a +5 diﬃculty modiﬁer to even simple actions for a number of rounds equal to two times the rank of this Special Ability.
+Characters may not play cards (if the gamemaster is using game-enhancing cards with the adventures) or spend points, and they receive a +5 difficulty modiﬁer to even simple actions for a number of rounds equal to two times the rank of this Special Ability.

 Darkness (3)
-The character can project a ﬁeld of darkness around himself, adding +5 per rank to the diﬃculty of any sight-based skill totals.
+The character can project a ﬁeld of darkness around himself, adding +5 per rank to the difficulty of any sight-based skill totals.
 The ﬁeld extends in a half-sphere around the character with a radius equal to one meter per rank.
 The ﬁeld can be maintained for a maximum of one minute per rank before dispersing.